sgorgun/matrix-linear-combination-task-python/README.md

-# Matrices.
-Linear combination
+# Linear combination

 ## Purpose

-The coding exercise is designed to test knowledge of the following concepts:
+The following coding exercise is designed to test your knowledge of the following concepts:
 * Linear combination of vectors

 ## Overview